Glossary of English-language idioms derived from baseball: heavy hitter

 A powerful or commanding person, a leader.
 In baseball a heavy hitter is a slugger, someone who hits a lot of extra-base hits or home runs.
 In business, the heavy hitters may be those who draw the most clients or make the most sales, or who lead the organization.
 In politics a heavy hitter draws crowds or has a lot of power or influence.

 headline: "Heavy-hitters line up for Hong Kong Tourism pitch".

 headline: "Boeing uses him as its heavy hitter.
 As it's done with other troubled programs, the company is relying on Patrick Shanahan to get the 787 back on track" — Los Angeles Times, 24 February 2008.

 headline: "UW Adds Heavy Hitters from High Tech and Biotech to Turn More Ideas Into Companies".

 hit it out of the park

 Also knock it out of the park.
 To achieve complete or even a spectacular success; compare home run, below.
 A home run is automatically scored when a batter strikes the ball with such force as to hit it out of the stadium or playing field.

 "11:55 AM: Kerry stumbled over the question of whether God is on America's side.
 But Edwards hit it out of the park with his anecdote about Abraham Lincoln saying America is on God's side.
 He is the more nimble debater and conversationalist". — Katherine Q. Seelye, The New York Times, 29 February 2004.

-hit or miss

-To either achieve success or completely fail.
-In baseball, when a batter swings their bat at a pitched ball, they may either hit the ball or miss it.

-headline: "Treating Depression Can Be Hit or Miss" – Los Angeles Times, 3 August 2009.

-"Hit or Miss?
-Kim Kardashian's T-Shirt Dress".